'Massive problem' on Naenae street say couple who lined berm with concrete blocks

 "We heard this huge bang, it was like an explosion outside," Louise Ansell said.

 "There was heaps of light and I just ran to the front of the house.
 No gate, no fence.
-I just yelled to my husband 'oh shit, it happened again.'"
+I just yelled to my husband 'oh s***, it happened again.'"

 The pair had only put the finishing touches on their fence in June, having had to rebuild it after an earlier crash in late January.
 That crash caused $4000 in damage, which the Ansells had to partly cover out of their own pocket because a neighbour whose fence was also damaged did not have insurance.